heitornolla/Computer-Vision-Studies/README.md

-# Neural-Networks
+# Modern Computer Vision with PyTorch

-At the current time, this repo is dedicated to my personal study of Neural Networks
+At the current time, this repo is dedicated to my personal study of the book Modern Computer Vision with PyTorch